oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 a [formal description technique](#fdt) that combines *structural abstraction* based on graph theory and *data abstraction* based on information theory to define structured data objects as a composition of simple *DataTypes* ([UML](#uml) Section 10.2.3.1).
 As with any FDT this approach is intended to be formal, descriptive, and technically useful.
-It allows the language to be both specialized for data and integrated into the design of interfaces, services and systems.
-Tools with no specific knowledge of JADN are nonetheless able to treat an information model as a generic graph.
+Tools with no specific knowledge of JADN are able to treat an information model as a generic graph, which allows the language to be both specialized for data and integrated into design processes and tooling for software objects, interfaces, services and systems.

 **Graph theory** - a JADN information model is a graph consisting of nodes and edges.
 Each node has a name that is unique across the model.
 Each edge is either directed or undirected and has a label unique